odoo/documentation/accounting/bank/feeds/paypal.rst

 =================================================
-How to synchronize your PayPal account with Odoo?
+How to synchronize your PayPal account with Twenty20?
 =================================================

-With Odoo, you can synchronize your PayPal account.
+With Twenty20, you can synchronize your PayPal account.
 That way, you don't have to record all your PayPal transaction in your favorite accounting software.
 The synchronization is done every 4 hours, and you can start reconciling PayPal payments in just a click.